 Women’s Fellowship offers ladies within the Church Family an opportunity to come together to enjoy fellowship within a wide ranging programme, picking up on various topics of particular interest to women.

-Meeting on the third Tuesday of every month at 7:45pm in the Multi Purpose Room, join us for friendship, fellowship and fun.
+Meeting on the third Tuesday of every month at 7:45pm in the Welcome Centre, join us for friendship, fellowship and fun.

 The pace of modern life means many men find it difficult to attend mid–week meetings within the life of HRPC.
 With this in mind we have run a monthly group called ‘Blokes’ Breakfast’.